canonical/launchpad-manual/docs/user/explanation/feature-highlights/bug-watches.rst

 or the bug contact for this package or project then you will also be treated as a subscriber, and hence also notified:

 Now, scroll further down the page for `Bug #86103 <https://launchpad.net/bugs/86103>`_.
 You may notice that some of the comments on the bug look like emails.
 That's because Launchpad's bug tracker allows you to interact with it completely via email.
-That's the next stop on our tour: :ref:`the bug tracker email interface <launchpad-email-interface>`.
+That's the next stop on our tour: :ref:`the bug tracker email interface <use-the-launchapd-email-interface>`.